TACC-Cloud/summer-institute-2020-tapis/block2/apps.md

 By default, the fields are populated by some of the flags specified on the command line or picked up from the environment.
 Set the following and unncomment these two lines:
 ```
-deployment_system = {your private storage system created in this tutorial}
+deployment_system = {input your private storage system created in this tutorial}
-execution_system = {your private execution system on S2 created in this tutorial}
+execution_system = {input your private execution system created in this tutorial}
 ```

-## Step 3: Create the deployment folder on $WORK of Stampede2
+## Step 3: Create a deployment folder on $WORK of Stampede2
 In a separte terminal login to Stampede2 using your TACC credentials and TACC MFA token
 * cd $WORK
 * mkdir classifyapp
-* Note this path, this is the deploymentPath that you will need to update in the app.json
+* Note this path for later use.
+This is the deploymentPath that you will need to update in the app.json

 ## Step 4: Create a wrapper.sh